stark1tty/awesome-PhD/README.md

 - [SCIKIT-IMAGE](https://scikit-image.org/): A collection of algorithms for image processing in Python.
 - [METAFOR](https://metafor-project.org/doku.php): Use the metafor package in R for your meta-analyses.

+#### Office Software
+- [MICROSOFT SWAY](https://sway.office.com/): Easily compile text, images, videos, and other content in an interactive online format.
+Create visually striking newsletters, presentations and documentation in minutes.
+- [OFFICE 365 QUICKSTART GUIDES AND QUICK REFERENCE](https://support.microsoft.com/en-us/office/microsoft-365-quick-starts-25f909da-3e76-443d-94f4-6cdf7dedc51e): Quick start webpages and powerpoint references for Microsoft's Office 365 products.

 #### Task Automation
+- [FLOWISE](https://github.com/FlowiseAI/Flowise): Drag & drop easy UI to build your customized LLM AI workflows.
 - [HUGINN](https://github.com/huginn/huginn): Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take action on your behalf.
 Huginn's Agents create and consume events, propagating them along a directed graph.
 - [MICROSOFT POWER AUTOMATE](https://powerautomate.microsoft.com/): Office 365 application for automating tasks across their entire software and OS suite; includes AI tools.
 - [N8N](https://github.com/n8n-io/n8n): An extendable workflow automation tool.
 With a fair-code distribution model, n8n will always have visible source code, be available to self-host, and allow you to add your own custom functions, logic and apps. n8n's node-based approach makes it highly versatile, enabling you to connect anything to everything.

 #### Tools and Utilities
+- [ARCHIVEBOX](https://github.com/ArchiveBox/ArchiveBox): ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline.
 - [AWESOME SELFHOSTED](https://github.com/awesome-selfhosted/): An extensive and beloved Awesome List for free and open-sourced applications from various categories, many of which offer (sometimes paid) cloud hosting.
 You can find free alternatives to many paid apps on this list.
+- [CHANGEDETECTOR](https://github.com/dgtlmoon/changedetection.io): Detect website content changes and perform meaningful actions - trigger notifications via Discord, Email, Slack, Telegram, API calls and many more.
+Monitor your experiments... or concert tickets.
+- [EXIFTOOL](https://exiftool.org/): ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.
+ExifTool supports many different metadata formats including EXIF, GPS, IPTC, XMP, JFIF, GeoTIFF, etc., as well as the maker notes of many digital cameras by Canon, Casio, DJI, etc. etc.
 - [EVERYTHING](https://www.voidtools.com/): Lightweight app for Windows that locates files and folders by name instantly.
 - [F.LUX](https://justgetflux.com/): A desktop app that makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.
 Includes a large number of customization settings and additional filters.
 Helps with eye strain and sleep.
 - [FREEFILESYNC](https://freefilesync.org/): FreeFileSync is a folder comparison and synchronization software that creates and manages backup copies of all your important files.
 Instead of copying every file every time, FreeFileSync determines the differences between a source and a target folder and transfers only the minimum amount of data needed.
 FreeFileSync is Open Source software, available for Windows, macOS, and Linux.
+- [OOBABOOGA](https://github.com/oobabooga/text-generation-webui): Easy to use, browser based UI for offline LLM use.
 - [PANDOC](https://pandoc.org/): Format converter for many types of documents.
+- [PROTON VPN](https://protonvpn.com/): Free, high-speed Swiss VPN that safeguards your privacy and allows you to change your "location."

 ### Grants and Funding
+#### Europe

+#### UK
+- [EURAXESS UK FUNDING SEARCH](https://www.euraxess.org.uk/united-kingdom/funding-opportunities): Are you an international researcher wishing to work in the UK?
+Learn about the funding opportunities across the UK to find the opportunity that suits your needs best.
+- [EURAXESS UK JOB SEARCH](https://www.euraxess.org.uk/jobs/search): EURAXESS UK is a British Council managed portal which aids researchers in their career development, supporting mobility and acting as a support mechanism for researchers moving abroad or moving to the UK.

+#### USA
 - [POSTDOC FUNDING](https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/): Find a list of postdoctoral funding opportunities (there are also separate lists for neuroscience/neurology and cancer/oncology).

 ### Humanities